-&lt;sup>7 Commission Regulation (EU) 2016/919 of 27 May 2016 on the technical specification for interoperability relating to the 'control-command and signalling' subsystems of the rail system in the European Union (OJ L 158, 15.6.2016, p.
-1).
+Commission Regulation (EU) No 454/2011 of 5 May 2011 on the technical specification for interoperability relating to the subsystem 'telematics applications for passenger services' of the trans-European rail system Text with EEA relevance (OJ L 123, 12.5.2011, p.
+11).

-- (a) provide a means of real time recording of the times at which trains depart from, arrive at or pass appropriate pre-defined reporting points on their networks and the delta-time value; - (b) have a process which enables an indication of the estimated number of minutes of deviation from the scheduled time a train is scheduled to be handed over from one infrastructure manager to another; this shall include information on service disruption (description and location of problem). - (c) provide the specific data according to Commission Regulation (EU) 1305/2014 (Telematics Applications for Freight - TAF TSI) and Commission Regulation (EU) 454/2011 (Telematics Applications for Passengers - TAP TSI) required in relation to train position reporting.
-Such information shall include: - (1) Train identification - (2) Identity of reporting point - (3) Line on which the train is running - (4) Scheduled time at reporting point - (5) Actual time at reporting point (and whether depart, arrive or pass separate arrival and departure times shall be provided in respect of intermediate reporting points at which the train calls) - (6) Number of minutes early or late at the reporting point - (7) Initial explanation of any single delay exceeding 10 minutes or as otherwise required by the performance monitoring regime - (8) Indication that a report for a train is overdue and the number of minutes by which it is overdue - (9) Former train identification(s), if any - (10) Train cancelled for a whole or a part of its journey.
+- (3) Line on which the train is running - (4) Scheduled time at reporting point - (5) Actual time at reporting point (and whether depart, arrive or pass separate arrival and departure times shall be provided in respect of intermediate reporting points at which the train calls) - (6) Number of minutes early or late at the reporting point - (7) Initial explanation of any single delay exceeding 10 minutes or as otherwise required by the performance monitoring regime - (8) Indication that a report for a train is overdue and the number of minutes by which it is overdue - (9) Former train identification(s), if any - (10) Train cancelled for a whole or a part of its journey.